 Hanging out in Dubuque, Iowa and find yourself too exhausted to scale the hill near Fenelon Place?
-Well thanks to the Fenelon Place Elevator, self-described as the world’s shortest, steepest railroad, you need not exert yourself.
+Thanks to the Fenelon Place Elevator, self-described as the world’s shortest, steepest railroad, you need not exert yourself.

-After another fire in 1893 once again destroyed the the cars, a small group of locals formed the Fenelon Place Elevator Company, and began serving as the stewards of the train with Graves’ blessing.
-The site expanded over the years with additions to the operators house including a small apartment on top of it where the locals would come to play cards.
+After another fire in 1893 once again destroyed the cars, a small group of locals formed the Fenelon Place Elevator Company and began serving as the stewards of the train with Graves’ blessing.
+The site expanded over the years, seeing additions to the operator’s house that included a small apartment on top of it where the locals would come to play cards.

-Miraculously, the price for a ride did not go up until the 1960s when it was doubled to a whopping ten cents per ride.
+Miraculously, the price for a ride did not go up until the 1960s, when it was doubled to a whopping 10 cents per ride.
 This may also explain why the funicular was not fully modernized until the 1970s.

 The Fenelon Place Elevator is still in operation each year from April to November and is protected as a National Historic Landmark.
-Regrettably the price has been increased to $3 for a round trip.
-While its hard to confirm if this is the shortest or steepest railway in the world, it may be the quickest way to feel like you are rich person in the 1800s.
+Regrettably, the price has been increased to $3 for a round trip.
+While it’s hard to confirm if this is the shortest or steepest railway in the world, it may be the quickest way to feel like you are a rich person in the 1800s.